 A unit of area equal to π/ 4 of a square mil (0.7854 square mil).
 The cross-sectional area of a circle in circular mils is therefore equal to the square of its diameter in mils.

 A function associated with the ﬁeld energy function such that the sum of the energy and co-energy functions is equal to the sum of the products of the flux linkage of a coil multiplied by the corresponding current flowing through it.

-The product of the phasor voltage multiplied by the complex conjugate of the phasor current.
+It is the product of the complex conjugate of the phasor current and the phasor voltage.

 The power dissipated in a magnetic core subjected to a time-varying magnetizing force.

 The effective electromotive force within the system that opposes the passage of current in a specified direction

 The value of field circuit resistance of a DC Shunt Generator above which the generator fails to trip.

 A parallel circuit used to split the current amongst several branches